Associate Professor of Mathematics, Vanderbilt University

 Hosted by the Department of Mathematics

 Jonathan Farley is Associate Professor of Mathematics at Morgan State University.
-At the time of his MIT appointment, he was a Fulbright Distinguished Scholar at Oxford University, one of four Americans to win the award in 2002.
+At the time of his MIT appointment, he was a Fulbright Distinguished Scholar to the United Kingdom, doing research at Oxford University, one of four Americans to win the award for 2001-2002.
 His main research interests are lattice theory, the theory of ordered sets, and discrete mathematics.

-Dr. Farley holds an A.B. summa cum laude (1991) and a PhD (1995) in Mathematics from Harvard University (his undergraduate thesis advisor was Prof. Garrett Birkhoff).
+He holds an A.B. summa cum laude (1991) from Harvard University (his undergraduate thesis advisor was Prof. Garrett Birkhoff)and a D.Phil.
+(1995) in Mathematics from the University of Oxford.
 Dr. Farley won a Marshall Scholarship to study at Oxford University.
-In 1994, Dr. Farley was awarded Oxford's highest mathematics awards, the Senior Mathematical Prize and the Johnson Prize, for his research, and received his doctorate (D.Phil. - Mathematics) a year later.
+In 1994, Dr. Farley was awarded Oxford's highest mathematics awards for graduate students, the Senior Mathematical Prize and the Johnson Prize, for his research, and received his doctorate (D.Phil. - Mathematics) a year later.

 Dr. Farley’s main research results in lattice theory and the theory of ordered sets include: